Dr Diana Ivanova

 Profile

-I am also partly employed in an individual fellowship funded by the European Commission on The potential for Sharing Resources for mitigating carbon emissions and other environmental impacts (ShaRe).
+I was the principle researcher of the Marie Skłodowska-Curie Individual Fellowship (ShaRe) funded by the European Commission on The potential for Sharing Resources for mitigating carbon emissions and other environmental impacts (2019 - 2024).
 The project aims to better understand the ways in which consumption-based emissions and environmental impacts are embedded in broader socio-cultural and economic trends, particularly changes in household sizes and types and resource sharing.
-We also aim to identify suitable resource sharing interventions at different scales.
+The project further identifies suitable resource sharing interventions at various scales.

 I defended my PhD in the Industrial Ecology Programme at NTNU in Trondheim, Norway.
 My PhD focus was on the environmental impacts of household consumption, from demand patterns to mitigation strategies.
 I also contributed to EU FP7 project GLAMURS 2014-2016, a large interdisciplinary project concerned with the global transition towards sustainable lifestyles and a green economy.
 I have a MSc in Economics with a strong focus on environmental economics and econometrics from the University of Gothenburg.
 Prior to that I received a BSc in Business Administration from Aarhus BSS.